stevehook/lotus-todo/README.md

     $ cd react-app && npm run serve

-Then point your browser at `http://localhost:9000`.
+Then point your browser at `http://localhost:8080`.

-To get this working we use the [grunt-connect-proxy plugin](https://github.com/drewzboto/grunt-connect-proxy).
+To get this working we use http-server's proxy option to forward unknown requests to localhost:9292.
-This configures the connect server to forward all requests to `/api` to the hanami server.

 ##Deploying to a production server